News & Notes

-Commonwealth Primary Care is a physician practice that provides medical services to patients at six offices throughout the Richmond area.
-Originally known as four separate practices – Family Physicians, Henrico Internists, Huguenot Primary Care and Richmond Primary Care – our doctors joined together with the common vision of a privately owned Primary Care group to care for the wellness of individuals and families in the most comprehensive, efficient and convenient way possible.
+Commonwealth Primary Care is a physician practice that provides medical services to patients at eight offices throughout the Richmond area.
+Originally known as four separate practices – Family Physicians, Henrico Internists, Huguenot Primary Care, and Richmond Primary Care – our doctors joined together with the common vision of a privately owned Primary Care group to care for the wellness of individuals and families in the most comprehensive, efficient and convenient way possible.

 Commonwealth Extended Care

 Commonwealth Primary Care is now available to serve your Extended Care needs!
 We are pleased to announce the opening of Commonwealth Extended Care at our 1800 Glenside Drive location for your urgent and after-hours health care needs.
-Commonwealth Extended Care is open M-F from 11:00AM to 7:30PM, Saturday 9AM to 2PM, and Sunday 12PM to 5PM.
-Please check back soon for more details.
+Commonwealth Extended Care is open M-F from 11:00AM to 7:30PM, Saturday and Sunday 9AM to 2PM.
+If you have any questions please call us at 804-285-SICK (7425).

 Requests for Over the Counter Medicine Prescriptions